 We attempt to ensure an excellent practicum experience for you by placing you only with Associate Teachers who have been recommended by their principals.
 You may not select your own Associate Teacher or arrange your own placement.

 a) Placement: We will find a placement for you that fulfills the requirements of your program and the requirements for certification by the Ontario College of Teachers.
-You will usually receive notice about your practicum placement 2-3 weeks before the start of the practicum block.
+In Year 1, it is common (but not guaranteed) for Associate Teachers to host two Teacher Candidates who can work together on planning and teaching, allowing you to ease into taking on more and more teaching responsibility.
+You will usually receive notice about your practicum placement about 2 weeks before the start of the practicum block.

-b) Faculty Advisor Support: Christine Knight-Smith is your Faculty Advisor.
+b) Faculty Advisor Support: Carolyn Wilson is your Faculty Advisor.
 Take any questions or concerns you might have about your practicum to her.
 During the practicum, she may appoint a Practicum Consultant to support you with an on-site school visit.

-a) Transportation: You are responsible for your own transportation.
-We will do our best to place you in your preferred school board and in a part of that board that is accessible via public transit, but we cannot guarantee you a convenient placement; your commute could be as long as an hour.
+- Transportation: You are responsible for your own transportation.
+We will do our best to place you in your preferred school board and in a part of that board that is accessible via public transit, but we cannot guarantee you a convenient placement; your commute could be as long as 90 minutes.
 Further, not all schools are accessible via public transit and you may need to car-pool or find another way to get to your school.
 Transportation is your responsibility.

-b) Junior-Intermediate: At least o ne placement in grades 4-6 (Junior), and one in grades 7-8 (Intermediate) in the teachable area if possible.
+- Junior-Intermediate: At least one placement in grades 4-6 (Junior), and one in grades 7-8 (Intermediate) in the teachable area if possible.
 Placements in grades 9 and 10 (Intermediate) may be made if Associate Teachers are available.